itsoluwatobby/itsoluwatobby/README.md

  - Contact: +2348100281607

 ### ⚡ Fun fact: ...
-- I love watching movies in free time
+- I love watching movies in my free time
 - I like reading horror, adventure and romantic novels
 - I love interacting with friends and people in general